haskell/haskell-ide-engine/hie-bios/README.md

 ```

 This is useful if you are designing a new build system or the other modes
 fail to setup the correct session for some reason.
+For example, if a project
+provides a `stack.yaml` file and `cabal.project` file then you might choose
+to write a specific `hie-bios` file to use `stack` or `cabal` to get up
+the environment.

 ## Priority